Why 100 Neighbors?

 What if people say no?

 - This is to be expected, so don’t let it get you down.
-A lot if nos in a row can feel very discouraging, and it is ok if you want to take a break from the project for a while.
-The first thing to keep in mind is that the project required a lot of “stick to it ive-ness.”
+A lot of “nos” in a row can feel very discouraging, and it is ok if you want to take a break from the project for a while.
+The first thing to keep in mind is that the project requires a lot of “sticktoitive-ness.”
 However, we promise, that with persistence and patience you will start seeing the fruits of your hard work.
 If they say no, there are many other neighbors for you to get to know, and remember that you will not become friends with every single neighbor that you meet, and that is ok.
 Thank them for their time and wish them a nice day.
 No matter what, kindness begets kindness.

 Once you have met a few of your neighbors, start planning monthly brunches, outings in the park, or even start a book club.
-Each group will decide what is best for them, but the idea is to create a community of openness and awesomeness.
+Each group will decide what is best for them, but the idea is to create and foster community which means that these relationships will require some type of nurturing.
 When people talk, misconceptions get shattered and understanding permeates the mind.
 We are working to create a nation of understanding people who respect one another despite their differences.

 Good luck, and don’t hesitate to ask if you have any questions.

 A Pew Internet Report taken in June of 2010 found that only 24% of Americans knew their neighbors’ names.
 Even with all the social networks around, we are physically isolating ourselves from people, which is pretty frightening.
 Humans are meant to interact with other humans, and not just through the internet portal.
 In our current reality, it is perfectly fine to share Facebook statuses and tweets to complete strangers, letting go of our privacy and delving into our personal lives, while at the same time not knowing who our neighbors are.
 We want to offer an alternative, a community, and we need your help.